Skip to Content

 Chittenango Falls at Chittenango Falls State Park in upstate New York

-Chittenango Falls at Chittenango Falls State Park near Ithaca
+Chittenango Falls at Chittenango Falls near Ithaca

 The main attraction at Chittenango Falls State Park is the 167 ft waterfall showing casing 400 million year old bedrock with a beautiful wooden bridge.